sudostake/sudostake_web_near/docs/features/authentication-signin-flow.md

 - Connecting a wallet takes less than a minute: open the selector, approve the connection, and you’re ready to use protected actions.
 - If anything goes wrong, the UI keeps you safe—no transaction is sent until the wallet confirms success.
 - Signing out is instant and clears the session from both the selector and the UI.
+- Vault owners and lenders follow the exact same steps; roles diverge only after this flow completes.

 ## Step-by-step journey